By Aidan Casey, AristaMD.

 How can we ensure the patient population has access to necessary care?

-It’s crucial the primary care doctors in practice, although facing shortages themselves, have the tools they need to support an optimized sphere of care within their practice.
+It’s crucial the primary care doctors in practice, although facing shortages themselves, have the tools they need to support an optimized sphere of care within their practice, such as telehealth systems that can close gaps in care and expand access.